acorncom/base-vagrant/README.md

 ### Import database

 If file exists `database.sql.gz` in the dbdump directory, puppet will import the database during the first `up`.
+In addition, if you delete the main database in the VM and then run `vagrant provision` again, you will get a fresh DB installed easily.

 ## Virtualhost